PapaLeQuavious/Gem-Catcher/README.md

 ## Goals

-- Learn the fundamentals of game development.
+- Learn the fundamentals of Godot 4.4.
+- Learn how to structure a game project for expandable development.
-- Understand how to structure and write game logic.
+- Understand how to structure and write game logic in C#.
 - Gain practical experience through hands-on projects.

 ## Future Plans

 After completing the course:

-- These small games will be revisited and improved using the new knowledge gained.
+- These small games may be revisited and improved using the new knowledge gained.
 - If development proves enjoyable, polished versions of the games may be uploaded to [itch.io](https://itch.io) as free releases.